Bohuslav Martinů: 1923–1940: Paris

 In 1937, Martinů became acquainted with a young Czech woman, Vítězslava Kaprálová, who was already a highly accomplished musician when she arrived in Paris, supported by a small Czech government grant to study conducting with Charles Munch and composition with Martinů.
 Their relationship soon developed beyond that of student-teacher as he fell madly in love with her.
 After she returned to Czechoslovakia, Martinů wrote her many long, passionate letters.
 In one of these, he proposed that he would divorce Charlotte and then take her to America.
 It was while he was in this distraught, frenzied state that Martinů composed one of his greatest works, the Double Concerto for two string orchestras, piano and timpani.
 It was finished just a few days before the Munich Agreement was sealed (30 September 1938).
+Corinna De Fonseca-Wollheim of the New York Times attributed the concerto's anguished tone to Martinů's embitterment over the loss of part of his homeland to Nazi Germany.

 After the Munich Agreement, President Edvard Beneš began to form a Czechoslovak government in exile set up in France and England.
 As a significant number of troops became organized into a Czech resistance force, Martinů tried to join them but was rejected because of his age.
 However, in 1939, he composed a tribute to this force, the Field Mass for baritone, chorus and orchestra.
 It was broadcast from England and was picked up in occupied Czechoslovakia.
 For this, Martinů was blacklisted by the Nazis and sentenced in absentia.
 In 1940, as the German army approached Paris, the Martinůs fled.
 They were sheltered by Charles Munch who had a place near Limoges.
 Soon, they journeyed on to Aix-en-Provence, where they stayed for six months while trying to find transit out of Vichy France.
 He was helped by the Czech artistic community, particularly Rudolf Kundera, along with Edmonde Charles-Roux and the Countess Lily Pastré.
 Despite the harsh conditions, he found inspiration in Aix and composed several works, notably the Sinfonietta giocosa.
 Charlotte wrote: "We fell in love with Aix: the delicate murmur of its fountains calmed our agitated feelings and later Bohus was inspired by them."
 Finally, on 8 January 1941, they left Marseilles for Madrid and Portugal, eventually reaching the United States in 1941 with the help of his friend, the diplomat Miloš Šafránek, and especially from Martinů's Swiss benefactor, Paul Sacher, the conductor of the Basel Chamber Orchestra, who arranged and paid for their passages.